klinker-apps/help-site-template/README.md

 # Talon Help

 This is a fork of my [help-site-template](https://github.com/klinker24/help-site-template).
+It serves two purposes for [Talon](https://play.google.com/store/apps/details?id=com.klinker.android.twitter_l):

-It will host the help topics for [Talon for Twitter](https://play.google.com/store/apps/details?id=com.klinker.android.twitter_l).
+1. It will host the help topics for the app.
+This includes feature descriptions, common questions, limitations, and anything else that people reach out to me about.
+2. It will host the overview page for the app.
+This will just be a static page that displays some features, has some screenshots, and links to some information.
+3. It will host the privacy policy for the app.

 To learn more about creating your own help page, based on my template, please see the [help-site-template](https://github.com/klinker24/help-site-template) repository.